turingschool/backend-curriculum-site/module2/projects/mini-project.markdown

 - [ ] Users cannot create images -- only the admin can do that; however, a user can assign an image to their idea.
 - [ ] Visitors can create user accounts.

+### User Experience

+- [ ] The application has been styled.
+- [ ] The application uses a color scheme.
+- [ ] The application implements a font (that is not the default font).
+- [ ] The application utilizes a nav bar.
+- [ ] The style shows evidence of intentional layout.
+- [ ] Space and text is balanced.
+White space is used to visually separate content.
+- [ ] The user can intuitvely navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.

+### Testing

+- [ ] Project has a running test suite
+- [ ] Test suite includes robust feature tests
+- [ ] Test suite includes tests for validations
+- [ ] Test suite includes tests for methods that they have created on the models

 #### Optional Extensions

 - Implement Twitter, Github, or Facebook OAuth login